Frankel Building Group: Scott Frankel

 Scott Frankel is VP of operations and construction for Frankel Building Group.
 Like his father, he earned the GMB designation.
-In 2011, Scott Frankel became Texas’ first Master Certified Green Professional (Master CGP) and one of only two in the nation.
-He is also a Certified Graduate Builder (CGB), Certified Green Professional (CGP), and a member of the Houston Business Journal’s 40 Under 40 Class of 2012.
+In 2011, Scott Frankel became Texas' first Master Certified Green Professional (Master CGP) and one of only two in the nation.
+He is also a Certified Graduate Builder (CGB), Certified Green Professional (CGP), and a member of the Houston Business Journal's 40 Under 40 Class of 2012.
 In 2014, he served as a director of the TAB.

 Green building smart homes

 Under the direction of Kevin and Scott Frankel, the family-owned company started building all custom homes to LEED standards in 2009.
 The homes built included green features such as spray foam insulation, tank-less water heaters and dual-speed air conditioning.
 Within two years, Frankel Building Group had registered 25 homes for LEED certification.
-The company also became one of the first homebuilders to adopt the GHBA’s Green Built Gulf Coast (GBGC) program introduced in 2010 that utilized green building practices appropriate for the Texas Gulf Coast.
+The company also became one of the first homebuilders to adopt the GHBA's Green Built Gulf Coast (GBGC) program introduced in 2010 that utilized green building practices appropriate for the Texas Gulf Coast.

 In addition to standardizing green building, Frankel Building Group in 2010 made smart home technology standard in its custom homes.
 The basic Crestron home automation system included an in-wall docked iPad to control the system and security, providing control of lighting, HVAC, entertainment systems, garage, gates, fountains and pool.

 Design-build firm

 Frankel Building Group is a custom design-build firm, meaning they design the homes they build in-house.
-The company uses architectural design software for a 3-D look at the home’s design.
+The company uses architectural design software for a 3-D look at the home's design.
 In 2013, Frankel invested over $50,000 to create a design studio in Ladco Washington Park Design Studio for free client use.
 Together with a trade partner, the company also designed a computer program for use in the design studio.
 Using a hand-held scanner similar to gift registry and an iPad, homebuyers browse through the design studio selecting texture and materials for walls, flooring, countertops, roofs and exterior finishes.
 Frankel puts the selections together to show the buyers what their custom home will look like.

-The communities
+Communities

-Frankel Building Group designed and built custom homes in the Houston area’s high-end neighborhoods including Bellaire, Bunker Hill Village, Cinco Ranch, Hunters Creek, Tanglewood, The Woodlands and West University.
+Frankel Building Group designed and built custom homes in the Houston area's high-end neighborhoods including Bellaire, Bunker Hill Village, Cinco Ranch, Hunters Creek, Tanglewood, The Woodlands and West University.
 In 2010, the builders developed a 50-acre community, ParkGate Reserve, in Shenandoah, Texas.